Indicated for: complement-mediated disorders

 Reporting of suspected adverse reactionsReporting suspected adverse reactions after authorisation of the medicinal product is important.
 Itallows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcareprofessionals are asked to report any suspected adverse reactions via the national reporting systemlisted in Appendix V.

-No case of overdose has been reported to date.
-In case of overdose, it is recommended that the patientbe monitored for any signs or symptoms of adverse reactions and appropriate symptomatic treatmentbe instituted.
+In the postmarketing setting, cases of overdose have been reported, with no new safety eventsobserved.
+In case of overdose, it is recommended that the patient be monitored for any signs orsymptoms of adverse reactions and appropriate symptomatic treatment be instituted.

 Pharmacotherapeutic group: Immunosuppressants, Complement inhibitors, ATC code: L04AJ03